HubSpot/ui-extensions-examples/design-patterns/README.md

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="design-patterns" --name="design-patterns" --template="design-patterns"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="design-patterns" --name="design-patterns" --template="design-patterns"`

 ### Step 3: Install dependencies